Thermal Energy Storage Tank (TES Tank)

 - Farah Hospital saves 416,085 USD per year with TES solutionIndustrial solutions for the health sector are a major issue.
 In buildings such as hospitals, that these solutions function well is not only a matter of comfort, but of health.
 This [...]Read more

 - Thermal Energy Storage Tank in District Energy SystemsThermal Energy Storage is a technology commonly used in District Energy Systems due to its multiple benefits.
 The main benefit is the reduction of the District Energy Plant, as the [...]Read more

 ARANER is an Engineering Group specialized in tailor-made solutions in the fields of Refrigeration, Cooling and Heating.
 We take full responsibility of the overall project, including design, engineering, manufacturing, procurement of equipment and construction management.

-Find out more about other of our energy solutions in Indonesia.
+Find out more about other of our energy solutions.